 This research project aims to explore a range of issues relating to the place of citizenship education in Scotland with particular reference to the development of political and critical literacy in the schools.
 The thrust of the study has been sparked partly by the dearth of research activity in the field of values and citizenship education in Scotland and partly by the belief that the schools are not yet confident in their ability to deal with the professional challenge arising

 from the lowering of the voting age for Scottish elections.
-The two-year project is scheduled to start early in 2020.
+The two-year project is due for completition in 2022.